Google Panda first launched in February 2011 as part of Google’s quest to eliminate black hat SEO tactics and webspam.

-At the time Panda launched, user complaints about the increasing influence of “content farms” were growing rampant.
+At the time, user complaints about the increasing influence of “content farms” had grown rampant.

-Google’s Panda algorithm assigns pages a quality classification, used internally and modeled after human quality ratings, that is incorporated as a ranking factor.
+Along came the Panda algorithm to assign pages a quality classification, used internally and modeled after human quality ratings, which was incorporated as a ranking factor.

 Why Google Created Panda

-In 2010, the falling quality of Google’s search results and the rise of the “content farm” business model became a subject that was repeatedly making the rounds.
+In 2010, the falling quality of Google’s search results and the rise of the “content farm” business model became subjects that were repeatedly making the rounds.

 ReadWriteWeb pointed out: